forestryio/forestry.io/hugo/content/blog/empower-content-creators-with-a-modular-content-strategy.md

 ### 2. Building Page Sections With Front Matter

 Static site generators like Hugo and Jekyll have a mechanism for including structured data with a page’s content, in the form of **front matter**.
 This front matter can be queried anywhere on the page: developers can set up any part of the layout to be configurable via front matter values.
-Since front matter can contain complex data structures like lists and maps, a variable number of elements can be generated on a page according to an agreed-upon schema in the page’s front matter.
+Since front matter can contain complex data structures like lists and maps, a variable number of elements can be generated on a page according to an agreed-upon schema.

 {{% tip %}}
 Forestry.io’s CMS is all about manipulating front matter.
 Forestry allows you to create **front matter templates** that define a set of fields and their type that are used to configure the CMS interface.